ashcat2005/POPREU/doc.md

 3. vi $HADOOP_HOME/etc/hadoop/slaves

-	-remove localhost and add the following entries:
+	- remove localhost and add the following entries:

-		-slave01
+		- slave01

-		-slave02
+		- slave02

 4. Generate a public key by executing the following: